jay7587/fot-privacy/privacy-policy.md

 Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [insert contact email].
+If you have any questions or concerns about this Privacy Policy, please contact us at fot.appdev@gmail.com.